openvinotoolkit/model_server/extras/ams_wrapper/README.md

 including model metadata like attribute, labels or classes names.

-Beside the REST API, the server also exposes the complete OpenVINO™ Model Server REST and gRPC API, which could be used with an arbitrary OpenVINO model.
+Beside the REST API, the server also exposes the complete OpenVINO™ Model Server REST and gRPC API, which could be used with an arbitrary OpenVINO™ model.

 ## REST API

 The HTTP contract is defined as follows:
-* OpenVINO Model Server - AI Extension acts as the HTTP server
+* OpenVINO™ Model Server - AI Extension acts as the HTTP server
 * LVA acts as the HTTP client